TartuNLP/grammar-worker/models/README.md

 | GEC-noisy-nmt-ut  | 54.96 | 39.77 |  51.06 |

-The best precision, recall, and F<sub>0.5</sub> score has been achieved by the NELB model, which is based on the NLLB translation model, which achieves a precision of over 70% and recall of over 50%.
-The Reference Corpus speller model slightly increases the scores for multilingual NMT based models but its performance is still worse than the models incorporating monolingual pre-training.
+The best precision, recall, and F<sub>0.5</sub> score has been achieved by the NELB model, based on the NLLB translation model, which achieves a precision of over 70% and recall of over 50%.
+The Reference Corpus speller model slightly increases the scores for multilingual NMT based models but its performance is still worse than those incorporating monolingual pre-training.

 Currently, only full corrections have been taken into account, disregarding partial corrections of words containing multiple errors that have to be evaluated qualitatively.
-Further testing is in progress to validate the models’ ability to detect and correct different error types as well as errors made by native speakers of Estonian.
+Further testing is in progress to validate the models’ ability to detect and correct different error types and errors made by native speakers of Estonian.